 Another one was in Barcelona, where a lovely lady Rowena was listening to the Chris Evans show.
 Two o’clock in the morning when I was recording this.
 It was morning for the UK.
 Back when I was in Barbados, and Rowena happened to be listening in Spain, and then got in touch with my team and said, when Nick comes to Spain he can come and stay with me.
 What she then did is she offered to them drive me from Spain to Andorra.
 We then ran in Andorra, with some contacts she had there.
 Then she also took me to Nice as well.
 And so this amazing woman linked three countries together.
 To be honest, that story happened many, many times, I guess.

 The other little story, which I really love, and it’s a typical display of the benefits of saying yes to stuff and talking to people, when you may not necessarily when you may not be in the mood to talk.
-Lots of people will sit on the tube or sitting on a train or a bus and on an aeroplane for that matter, and not talk to each other.
-I always make a point of speaking to everybody, because there’s amazing people literally all around you.
+Lots of people will sit on the tube or sitting on a train or a bus and on an airplane for that matter, and not talk to each other.
+I always make a point of speaking to everybody, because there are amazing people literally all around you.

 A guy called Veton.
 I just chatted to him it was raining we huddled under a hangar got chatting and he said I’m originally from Kosovo.
-The idea of this trip didn’t even exist but I said yeah, if I’m ever in Kosovo running I’ll look you up.
+The idea of this trip didn’t even exist but I said yeah if I’m ever in Kosovo running I’ll look you up.
 I didn’t think that would be happening.
 Obviously.
 We hadn’t said a word at all to each other.
 We hadn’t messaged we hadn’t emailed.
 We haven’t said a word to each other.
-It was just a passing like this.
+It was just passing like this.
 This looks like a great guy to know.

 I then rocked up in Kosovo and he met me at the airport.
 He’d been in contact with my team.
 I didn’t know about it.
 He met me in the airport and later I found out that he used to work for the UN.

 I now employ him as my assistant.
 He got me access to countries that I just would never have access to.
 So through that one little conversation, he virtually made that trip possible.
-So it was little things like that, which were just mind blowing to me.
+So it was little things like that, which were just mind-blowing to me.